 CBS, 2012.
-Nederland in 2012, pp. 48-49 (www.cbs.nl/NR/rdonlyres/) Overheidsfinancie, Begrotingsbeleid (www.rijksoverheid.nl/onderwerpen/overheidsfinancien/begroting) D. Samsom (2012), Keuzes die de samenleving versterken, in Socialisme & Democratie, jrg.
+De Nederlandse economie 2013, Den Haag, 2014, pp. 140ff Overheidsfinancien, Begrotingsbeleid (www.rijksoverheid.nl/onderwerpen/overheidsfinancien/begroting) D. Samsom (2012), Keuzes die de samenleving versterken, in Socialisme & Democratie, jrg.
 69, nr.
-12, pp. 8-12

-Research and Innovation

-R&I Policy Score: 8 The Netherlands moved from 9th in 2009 to 5th in 2012 in the World Economic Forum's Global Competitiveness Report due to an improved innovation climate, better education and health, regulatory burden reduction for foreign business and more patents.
-The European Union's Innovation Union Scoreboard 2011 ranks the Netherlands as the third best "innovation follower" of a group of EU countries (Belgium, UK, Austria and France).
-The Netherlands scores above average in terms of open, excellent and attractive research systems (overall rank: 1st), and in scientific publication output, finances and support (overall rank: 5th), and intellectual aspects like number of patents (overall rank: 5th).
-Whether or not this national R&D performance is due to government policies (coordinated by the Ministry of Economic Affairs)
+12, pp. 8-12 Research and Innovation R&I Policy Score: 8 The Netherlands moved from 9th in 2009 to 8th in 2014 in the World Economic Forum's Global Competitiveness Report, an achievement accounted for by improvements in the country's innovation climate, education and health systems, reductions in the regulatory burdens imposed on foreign business, and a growth in patents.
+The European Union's Innovation Union Scoreboard 2014 ranks the Netherlands as the second best (following Luxemburg) "innovation follower" of a group of EU countries (i.e., Belgium, UK, Austria and France).
+The Netherlands scores above average in terms of open, excellent and attractive research systems, and in scientific publication output, finances and support, and intellectual aspects like number of patents.
+Whether or not this national R&D performance is due to government policies (coordinated by SGI 2015 | 10 Netherlands Report the Ministry of Economic Affairs) is unclear.
+It ambitiously aims to number among the top five global knowledge economies and to increase public and non-public R&D investments to 2.5% of GDP (€650 billion).
+At present, the Ministry of Economic Affairs oversees €2.1 billion in R&D subsidies, a sum scheduled to increase the next few years to €.1 billion, of which €.4 billion is slated for sustainable energy innovation.

-is unclear.
 Dutch policies used to focus on the reduction of coordination costs in creating public/private partnerships.
 In addition, there were substantial amounts of money in innovation credits for start-up companies and R&D-intensive SMEs - four to five times as much as for larger companies.
-Since 2011, national R&D has focused on nine "top-level" sectors of the economy (water, agrofood, high tech, life sciences, chemistry, energy, logistics, the creative industry and greenhouse agriculture) and specific R&D support will be substituted by generic burden reduction for businesses, but there remains a special innovation fund for SMEs.
+SMEs struggle with obtaining access to bank credits and navigating their way through a maze of regulatory details in obtaining state funds for innovation.
+Since 2011, national R&D has focused on nine economic sectors identified as a top priority: water, agrofoods, high tech, life sciences, chemistry, energy, logistics, the creative industry and greenhouse agriculture.
+Whereas specific kinds of R&D support will be replaced by reductions in the overall burden placed on businesses, a special innovation fund for SMEs remains in place.
+Whereas the chemistry and high-tech industries (DSM, Philips, ASML) are doing well, greenhouse agriculture and the creative industries are lagging.
+Citation: